-4.1 GWAS, SNPs mediated drought tolerance in rice
+4.1 Utilization of GWAS, SNPs, QTLsfor enhancing RSA and drought tolerance in rice

 Introduction of the DRO1 gene into a shallow-rooting rice cultivar through backcrossing enabled and enhanced deep rooting by improving root system architecture, leading to sustainable and high-yield performance under drought conditions compared to the original cultivar (Uga et al., 2013).
 A genome-wide association study (GWAS) identified 162 and 210 significant SNPs linked to root phenotypes in two seasons, leading to the discovery of 59 candidate genes associated with root development.
 The gene OsRSL3 is located in a QTL region for median metaxylem diameter where, Four SNPs were identified, functioning in amino acid alterations and having significant correlation with the root phenotype.
 These candidate genes can be good genetic resources and offer valuable insights for enhancing root traits under drought conditions (Siangliw et al., 2022).
 GWAS study on root tips of Azucena and IR64 rice cultivars revealed that NAC, AP2/ERF, AUX/IAA, EXPANSIN, WRKY, and MYB are the major gene families responsible for RSA and drought tolerance in rice (Abdirad et al., 2022).
+Genomic approaches for breeding drought-tolerant crop varieties have significantly benefited from identifying quantitative trait loci (QTLs) associated with the regulation of root system architecture (RSA).
+Understanding specific QTLs for RSA traits will have a crucial role in the remodeling of root traits for improved drought stress adaptation(Ranjan et al., 2022).